GRINGA-LETTERS FROM A.BROAD.

 Eventually, the lineup featured Maya Finlay, Kate Pittard, Luna Fuentes-Vaccaro, Jenelle Roccaforte and Diana Di Battista.
 It was one of the first all-female bands in the Bay Area’s Brazilian scene.
 “The gender makeup of the band had to be intentional.
 Although sometimes guys play with us, and we would never reject someone we loved playing with based on their gender identification, I’d still like to maintain a matriarchy within the group…Many female musicians are drawn to the band by a desire to create music outside of the male-dominated spaces they often find themselves in.
 I’m hoping we can break down the stigma of the ‘girl band,’ and show people that the music stands on its own.”

 When Maya Finlay came to name her nascent band, she decided to reclaim a word that many non-Brazilian women in the Bay Area’s Brazilian music scene will have heard way too often…gringa.
 This is a Brazilian-Portuguese term for non-Brazilian women.
-It’s a word that must have annoyed many women, and indeed men, over the years.
+It’s a word that may have annoyed many women, and indeed men, over the years.
 Many women don’t regard gringa as a term of endearment.
 Instead, they believe it’s an offensive and disparaging term that belittles women.
 That includes some of the non-Brazilian women in the Bay Area’s Brazilian music scene.
 They must have been grateful when Maya Finlay decided to reclaim the word gringa, and inject some positivity into the word.

 Suddenly, the word Gringa brought to mind five hugely talented female musicians who wrote and played uplifting, inspirational and thought-provoking music.
 Gringa also enjoyed experimenting with various Brazilian rhythms and disparate instruments.
 These instruments are used to play the songs that chronicled the life and times of the five members of Gringa when they play live.
 Now as Maya Findlay looks out at the sea of faces in the audience; “I often look in the audience at our gigs and see that it’s mostly guys dancing, while around me on stage are all women.
 It’s awesome.”